theotherjenkutler/WF_Applescripts/README.md

 A permissions notification will pop up.
 Press "Ok"

-Note- when using with Dropbox folders, the dropbox folders need to be set to "Available offline"
+Note- when using with Dropbox folders, the dropbox folders need to be set to "Available offline" Other Note- make sure that Music/iTunes is not copying files into the media library under Settings->Files-> uncheck the box that says "Copy files to Music Media folder when adding to library"